 - 4.1 Each force should have its own policy relating to secondary working and business interests for police officers, police staff and members of the Special Constabulary.
-The policy should be owned by either force Human Resources Departments or Professional Standards Departments. - 4.2 Management of Business Interests is not a vetting function. - 4.3 In accordance with each force's procedures, it is the responsibility of the designated authority for that force (HR or Professional Standards) to assess the nature of the business interest/secondary employment.
+The policy should be owned by either force Human Resources Departments or Professional Standards Departments. - 4.2 Management of Business Interests is not a vetting function although several forces have found it beneficial for Force vetting officers to be consulted and involved in the assessment process. - 4.3 In accordance with each force's procedures, it is the responsibility of the designated authority for that force (HR or Professional Standards) to assess the nature of the business interest/secondary employment.
 In reaching the decision, they should consider whether there is the potential for any prejudicial effect on the individual's suitability to maintain the relevant level of clearance.
-In certain cases, advice should be sought from the Force Vetting Officer (FVO). - 4.4 It is not possible to provide a definitive list of factors which should be taken into consideration when making such a decision, however, the following are examples of factors which may be of relevance: - Nature of the business interest/secondary employment; - Potential for a conflict of interest between the individual's role within the force and the business interest/secondary employment; - Potential for the business interest/secondary employment to lead to future financial difficulties for the individual: - Whether or not the business interest/secondary employment will require the individual to associate with known criminals/persons of interest. - 4.5 Each case must be decided on its individual merits, taking all relevant information into consideration.
+In certain cases, advice should be sought from the Force Vetting Officer (FVO). - 4.4 It is not possible to provide a definitive list of factors which should be taken into consideration when making such a decision, however, the following are examples of factors which may be of relevance: - Nature of the business interest/secondary employment; - Potential for a conflict of interest between the individual's role within the force and the business interest/secondary employment; - Potential for the business interest/secondary employment to lead to future financial difficulties for the individual; - Whether or not the business interest/secondary employment will require the individual to associate with known criminals/persons of interest.

-4.6 Where an individual's application is granted, they should be reminded that they are under an obligation to notify the relevant authority for that force of any significant change in circumstances.
+- 4.5 Each case must be decided on its individual merits, taking all relevant information into consideration. - 4.6 Where an individual's application is granted, they should be reminded that they are under an obligation to notify the relevant authority for that force of any significant change in circumstances.

-- 5.1 This SOP is owned by the ACPO Professional Standards Committee. - 5.2 Responsibility for implementing and reviewing the SOP rests with the ACPO National Vetting Working Group.
+- 5.1 This SOP is owned by the ACPO Professional Standards Committee. - 5.2 Responsibility for implementing and reviewing the SOP rests with the ACPO Vetting Group.